jasmcole/Interpret/README.md

 `Remove hot pixels`

 Sometimes, especially after a Volkov unwrap, there will be small residual phase errors.
 Use this function to remove such errors.
+By default this function iterates 10 times.

 `Region of interest`